 Calderwood Valley is an approved master planned residential community that delivers local open space, schools and town and village centres that are largely accessible via active travel links to encourage local walking and cycling.
 The schools and town centres are proposed to be located along Calderwood Road, with the majority located in the centre of the CUDP.
 Co-located land uses are proposed to provide for the needs of residents.
 Open spaces and recreation parks are provided throughout, with the sports field located southeast of the town centre.
-There is also a potential for additional active open space to the southeast.

-1 Transport for NSW online data, accessed on 12th June 2018.
+&lt;sup>1 Transport for NSW online data, accessed on 12th June 2018.

-4 Impacts of Proposed Development
+Impacts of Proposed Development 4